mbeddr/mps-gradle-plugin/README.md

 # mps-gradle-plugin

-Miscellaneous task that were found useful when building MPS-based projects with Gradle.
+Miscellaneous tasks that were found useful when building MPS-based projects with Gradle.

 # Using the Plugin